 As with all poultry projects, we encourage you to connect with your 4-H leader, project coordinator, or superintendent for personalized guidance, especially if this is your first time working with turkeys.

-• Quail can be a fascinating and fun poultry project, especially for those interested in hatching and learning about alternative species.
-While they’re allowed at the Pima County Fair, it's important to understand how quail fit into the broader 4-H and poultry show world.
+• Quail can be a fascinating and fun 4-H poultry project, especially for youth interested in hatching and exploring alternative poultry species.
+While they are allowed at the Pima County Fair, it’s important to understand how quail fit into the larger 4-H and poultry show world.

-Quail are not recognized in the Standards of Perfection from the American Poultry Association (APA) or American Bantam Association (ABA).
-This means they can be shown at the Pima County Fair, but they are not eligible to compete at APA- or ABA-sanctioned breed shows or many open shows hosted outside of fair.
-In this regard, they are similar to commercial turkeys and Cornish Cross chickens in terms of show limitations.
+Quail are not recognized in the Standards of Perfection by the American Poultry Association (APA) or American Bantam Association (ABA).
+This means they can be exhibited at the Pima County Fair, but they are not eligible to compete at APA- or ABA-sanctioned breed shows or many open shows outside of fair.
+In this way, they are similar to commercial turkeys and Cornish Cross chickens in terms of show opportunities.

 Most educational resources for 4-H poultry focus on chickens and larger fowl like turkeys.
-At this time, the most widely available information on quail focuses on hatching and basic care, especially for Coturnix quail.
-Below are a few helpful starter links:
+Currently, the most widely available information on quail highlights hatching and basic care, especially for Coturnix quail.
+Below are a few helpful links to get started:

-According to the Premium Book, exhibitors can enter two pens of quail, with each entry consisting of three birds—for a total of six birds across two cages.
+According to the Premium Book, exhibitors may enter two pens of quail, with each entry consisting of three birds—for a total of up to six birds across two cages.
 Pen types include:

 • Meat pens: 3 males